Amakoye/tailwind-css-cheatsheet/README.md

 ## 🤝 Contributing

 I welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please see the [Contributing Guide](CONTRIBUTING.md) for details.

 ### Contribution Areas
 - Adding new utility class examples